 The first session also indicates the fit between therapist and client – a very important factor in healing.
 It is hoped that clients would feel heard and understood; gain a sense of my style and approach to therapy; and get my opinion about his or her goals and how they would be achieved.

-Subsequent sessions unfold collaboratively according to the uniqueness of the client and his or her personal goals and point along life’s journey.
-While the client does the actual work – introducing concerns, self-challenges, goals, and personal explorations - I create a safe, respectful, and empathic environment so that such work is possible.
-I believe we all have an innate wisdom that, with help, can be accessed so that a client can move toward integration and wholeness.
+Subsequent sessions unfold collaboratively according to the uniqueness of the person and his or her personal goals and point along life’s journey.
+While the person does the actual work – introducing concerns, self-challenges, goals, and personal explorations - I create a safe, respectful, and empathic environment to facilitate such work.
+I believe we all have an innate wisdom that, with help, can be accessed so that a person can move toward integration and wholeness.

 Every client is unique and so is the connection between the therapist and the client.
-Your needs will drive the therapy and the relationship, while I will guide you through your process in order to help you experience, articulate, clarify your own emotions.
-We'll find choices where there seem to be none so that you move toward the change you desire.
+Your needs will drive the therapy and the relationship, while I will guide you through your process in order to help you experience, articulate, and clarify your own emotions.
+We'll explore choices where there seem to be none so that you move toward the change you desire.

-I also works with people who simply seek to understand themselves better, to discover their passion, grow to their potential, and live a meaningful and compelling life.
+I also work with people who simply seek to understand themselves better, to discover their passion, grow to their potential, and live a meaningful and compelling life.

 The Emotion-Focused approach to couples therapy is based on the recognition for the need for close, secure and safe intimate relationships throughout one’s life.
 The belief is that the problem in a relationship is the negative “dance” the couple gets stuck in, and there is no blaming of either partner.
 Understanding the negative cycle allows the couple to choose more effective and profound patterns of connection, to create safety and build trust between them, and thus to deepen their bond and their intimacy.